v0idDE/game-template/README.md

 }
 ```

-Game formats:
+Game modes:
  - `vs`: Players can play against each other.
  - `1p`: Your game can be played solo.
  - `coop`: The players can cooperate and play against non-player characters.

- You can choose as many of the game formats, as your game supports.
+ You can choose as many of the game modes, as your game supports.